Cprudhomme/2021-nouveau_media-projet/groupe 2/pages/LeoTristhemeCryptage.md

+#Mirror on the wall who is the prettiest Tom?

 The greatest Tom is not the one who thinks of himself as the greatest Tom, but it's rather the one who has been forgotten.
 Stop.